johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL.12 Flying the Traffic Pattern and Go-Arounds.md

 		2. Does the ATIS specify a different runway in use?
 		3. Are there planes in the pattern (you probably need to use the same runway they are)
 	2. Runway length
 	3. Right or left traffic?
+Left is the default.
-	4. Pattern altitude
+	4. Pattern altitude?
+1000' AGL is the default.
 	5. (I generally sketch a diagram with all this info on my kneepad)
 3. Finding the information you need
 	1. Entry procedures and pattern information